microsoft/PowerApps-TestEngine/README.md

 ## Getting Started

-To get started, you will need to download the Test Engine code from GitHub, locally build the project, and install the browser(s) you wish to use to execute the tests.
+To get started, you will need to clone the Test Engine code from GitHub, locally build the project, and install the browser(s) you wish to use to execute the tests.
 Once you have the Test Engine executable built, the repo contains a library of sample test plans and apps you can use to exercise the tool.

 ### Prerequisites for building Test Engine